arangodb/docs/3.8/graphs-custom-pregel.md

 ["this-outbound-edges"]
 ```

-- `this-doc` returns the document slice stored in vertex data.
+- `this-doc` returns the data associated with the vertex.
 - `this-outdegree` returns the number of outgoing edges.
 - `this-outbound-edges-count` alias for `this-outdegree`.
 - `this-outbound-edges` returns a list of outbound edges of the form